Some people ask why not just use YouTube for all of our videos, since it is free?

 We don’t have an equivalent public search page where anyone can search for videos uploaded by any of our users.
-You can still make your videos public or unlisted if you do want anyone to be able to watch them without authentication.
-However by making a video private you can ensure it is only seen by authenticated viewers (who have either signed in or presented a valid token, made by you).
+You can still make your videos private if you do want anyone to be able to watch them without authentication.
+However by making a video authenticated you can ensure it is only seen by chosen viewers (who have either signed in, or presented a valid token made by you).

 We support using enterprise-level features like single sign-on (SAML2) to authenticate your viewers, or a JSON Web Token signed with your private key.
 You then control how long the token is valid for, and under what conditions it can be used.